dell/karavi-authorization/README.md

 - Create a StorageClass
 - Create a PVC request from the StorageClass with any storage capacity less than the RoleQuota you specified during configuration
 - Request a Pod to consume the PVC created above.
-If everything is well configured, the PVC will be bound to storage and the volume will be created on the storage system.
+If everything is well configured, the PVC will be bound to storage, and the volume will be created on the storage system.

-You can also test failure cases, by repeating the above steps but specify a quota larger than RoleQuota you specified.
-Conversely, when you request a Pod to use PVC, you'll get the request is denied as PVC exceeds capacity and PV will be in a pending state.
+You can also test failure cases by repeating the above steps, but specify a quota larger than the RoleQuota you specified.
+Conversely, when you request a Pod to use PVC, you'll get the request denied as PVC exceeds capacity, and PV will be in a pending state.

 ## Versioning

-This project is adhering to [Semantic Versioning](https://semver.org/).
+This project adheres to [Semantic Versioning](https://semver.org/).

 ## About